 1. Buy used instead of new.

 This goes for most things, but especially cars.
 Did you know that the average new car depreciates by 10% the moment you drive it off the lot?
 On average, a new car loses 60% of its value in the first five years of its life.
-Used cars depreciate as well, but typically at a much lower rate.
-Overall, you save a lot more money buying a used car than a new car.
+Used cars depreciate as well, but typically at a much lower rate, making them a more financially sound option.
+Overall, you save a lot more money buying a used car than a new one.
+Many used car dealerships in Nova Scotia offer a wide range of high-quality vehicles, giving you the opportunity to find a reliable car at a fraction of the cost, without the rapid depreciation of a new model.

 This goes for many other items as well, such as appliances, laptops, furniture, and more.
 When you need something, opt for the used version instead of the new.
 It may have a little wear and tear, but as long as it works well, it can save you thousands.